 About My Family...

 I have a small but very loving family.
 My family means the world to me and I know I mean the world to them.
-I have a terrific and supportive wife, Heather.
-We have been together over 25 years.
-And, I have an nine year old daughter.
+I have been with my terrific and supportive wife for over 26 years and we have a ten year old daughter.
 To say we are close would be an understatement.
 One of the things we share together is a love for her gymnastics.
-I am very proud of her and look forward to watching her continue to excel in the gym as she grows up.
+We are very proud of her and look forward to watching her continue to excel in the gym as she grows up.

 Like my cousin, a kidney transplant from a living donor will give me the best chance of enjoying a long, active life with my family.